Pana-g/user-management-app/README.md

 This Angular application allows users to browse a list of users and view their details.

+## Demo

+You can try out the live demo of the app [HERE](https://pana-g.github.io/user-management-app/).

 ## Features

 1. **Home Page:**